 - Never leave lit cigarettes, cigars or pipes unattended – they can easily overbalance as they burn down

 - Use a proper, heavy ashtray that can't tip over easily and is made of a material that won't burn.

-Station Commander Stuart Crebbin from the Community Risk Department, HWFRS said:
+Group Commander Mick Cadman from the Community Risk Department, HWFRS said:

 "Every six days, someone dies from a fire caused by cigarettes or smoking materials.
 Despite a fall in the overall number of fires caused by these products, it's still the biggest killer in accidental fires in the home across the country.

 "Every smoker should wake up to the risks they take every time they light up, and drop the habit of smoking whilst in bed or under the influence of alcohol.
 The risk of falling asleep before you 'put it out, right out' is just too great".